How to prepare an air conditioning unit for winter

 Many homeowners mistakenly assume that outdoor air conditioning units can be left as they are for the winter months without any significant risk of damage.
 While nothing catastrophic is likely to occur if you neglect to winterize your air conditioner, you do run the risk of shortening your appliance's lifespan, increasing your heating bills or even finding that your unit is broken next spring.
 True, those in the southern states don't have too much to worry about, but if you live in any state where temperatures can hang below freezing for days or weeks on end, you'll need to keep this in mind.

 Winterizing an air conditioning unit is quick and easy with the right materials.
-One trip to the hardware store, 10 minutes in your backyard and you'll be ready to go back to sipping an October brew and enjoying the football season.
+One trip to the hardware store, 10 minutes in your backyard and you'll be ready to go back to sipping a fall brew and enjoying the football season.

 What you'll need: